+Therefore, the spectral curves associated with the sine-Gordon hierarchy take the canonical form $\mathcal{V}$ with $\lambda_{4g} \,{>}\, 0$, satisfying the conditions on $\rmr_{-1}$ detailed in subsection \ref{ss:RealForms}.
+It follows that

-At the same time, each $e_{2i}$ in the product on the right hand side can be replaced with its complex conjugate counterpart.
-Thus, we obtain $2^g$ collections of $g$ non-zero roots which compose the same product.
+Each root $e_{2i}$ in the product on the right-hand side of \eqref{SqLambda4g} may be replaced by its complex conjugate.
+Consequently, we obtain $2^g$ distinct collections of $g$ non-zero roots that yield the same product.

-\begin{prop} There exist $2^g$ ways to compose the product \eqref{SqLambda4g} from $g$ pairs of complex conjugate roots of $\Lambda$: by choosing one point from each pair.
+\begin{prop} There exist $2^g$ ways to compose the product \eqref{SqLambda4g} from $g$ pairs of complex conjugate roots of $\Lambda$ by choosing one point from each pair.
 These $2^g$ collections of $g$ branch points form $2^g$ non-special divisors. \end{prop}

-The branch point divisors singled out by Proposition~\ref{P:Radius}, by necessity, belong to the domain of $\wp_{1,2g-1}$ in \eqref{sinGSol}.
-Indeed, a $g$-gap hamiltonian system in terms of variables of separation $(z_i,w_i)$ splits into $g$ independent systems, each with the coordinate $z_i$, the momentum $w_i$, and the hamiltonian given by the spectral curve equation \eqref{CurveGN}.
-Finite trajectories contain branch points as turning points.
+The branch point divisors singled out by Proposition~\ref{P:Radius} necessarily belong to the domain of $\wp_{1,2g-1}$ in \eqref{SinGSol}.
+Indeed, a $g$-gap Hamiltonian system, expressed in terms of variables of separation $(z_i,w_i)$, splits into $g$ independent systems.
+Each system is defined by the coordinate $z_i$, the momentum $w_i$, and a Hamiltonian function given by the spectral curve equation \eqref{CurveGN}.
+Consequently, the trajectories of the Hamiltonian system contain branch points as turning points.

 \begin{rem} The $2^g$ collections $\I$ of $g$ branch points defined by Proposition~\ref{P:Radius} correspond to the half-periods $\Omega_{\I}$ such that